 Traditional IRA Annual Contribution Limits

 For Traditional IRAs, the dollar amounts are the same.
-You can contribute $5,500 per year plus $1,000 in catch-up contributions (for those age 50 and up).
+You can contribute $5,500 now ($6,000 in 2019) plus $1,000 in catch-up contributions (for those age 50 and up).
 In this case, it’s regardless of your income (assuming your income is at least the amount you contribute).

 For Traditional IRA filers, the limits have to do with how much of that contribution can be deducted from their income tax.
 Remember, a Traditional IRA (unlike a Roth) is funded with pre-tax dollars, so contributors can usually write off the contribution the year they make it.
 (If you can’t deduct your contribution the Traditional IRA becomes a lot less attractive, although it does still allow the income in the account to grow tax free until retirement.)